-A Foreign Business License (FBL) in Thailand can be awarded to a Foreign company (majority of the company's shares are owned by Non-Thais) or Foreign investors that wish to operate a business that is normally restricted to Foreign nationals under Thai Law.
-If a Foreign company would like to apply for a foreign business license, they must first check the "Foreign Business Act" to verify if the business type that they wish to operate is permitted by Thai Law.
+A Foreign Business License (FBL) in Thailand can be awarded to a foreign company (majority of the company's shares are owned by non-Thai nationals) or foreign investors that wish to operate a business that is normally restricted to foreign nationals under Thai Law.
+If a foreign company would like to apply for a Foreign Business License, it must first check the "Foreign Business Act" to verify if the business type that they wish to operate is permitted by Thai Law.

-Some business types are wholly reserved for Thai Nationals.
-However, under the Thailand/United States Treaty of Amity and Economic Relations, American citizens and businesses incorporated in the United States or in Thailand, are allowed to engage in business just as would someone of Thai nationality.
-In other words, under this treaty, American foreign nationals are allowed to maintain the majority of their company's shares.
+Some business sectors are wholly reserved for Thai nationals.
+However, under the Thailand/United States Treaty of Amity and Economic Relations, American citizens and businesses incorporated in the United States or in Thailand, are allowed to engage in such businesses just as would someone of Thai nationality.
+In other words, under this treaty, American nationals are allowed to maintain the majority of their company's shares.

-Foreign investors, foreign shareholders, and foreign-owned businesses can apply for a Foreign Business License at the Foreign Licensing Department of the Ministry of Commerce in Thailand.
-The total minimum capital requirement for the formation of such a company in Thailand is 2 million THB.
-An interesting to note is that the process of obtaining a Foreign Business License (FBL) is often expedited if a Thai BOI approval is obtained.
+Foreign investors, foreign shareholders, and foreign-owned businesses can apply for a Foreign Business License at the Foreign Licensing Department of the Thai Ministry of Commerce.
+The total minimum capital requirement for the formation of such a company in Thailand is THB 2 million.
+It is worth mentioning that the process of obtaining a Foreign Business License (FBL) is often expedited if a Thai BOI approval has been obtained.

-According to the Foreign Business Act (Thailand) B.E.
-2542 (FBA), there are 3 types of business activities:
+According to the Foreign Business Act B.E.
+2542 (FBA), there are 3 types of restricted business activities:

-Businesses related to National Safety or Security or having an impact on Arts, Culture, Traditions, Customs and Folklore, Handicrafts or Natural resources and the Environment
+Businesses related to national safety or security or having an impact on arts, culture, traditions, customs and folklore, handicrafts, or natural resources and environment

-Businesses in respect of which Thai Nationals are not ready to compete with Foreigners
+Businesses in respect of which Thai nationals are not yet ready to compete with foreigners

-Activities that fall under List 1 are strictly prohibited to aliens.
-List 2 are prohibited to aliens unless permission is granted by the Cabinet.
-Businesses that are covered by List 3 are prohibited to aliens unless permission is granted by the Director-General of the Commercial Registration Department ("CRD").
+Activities that fall under List 1 are strictly prohibited to foreigners.
+Businesses specified in List 2 are prohibited to foreigners unless permission is granted by the Cabinet.
+Businesses that are covered by List 3 are prohibited to foreign nationals unless permission is granted by the Director-General of the Commercial Registration Department ("CRD").

 Under Section 16 of the Foreign Business Act: